eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     Party and Wallet Unit in the Remote Same-Device flow, it's crucial to define how this interaction works.

-- **Wallet Selection and Invocation**: In scenarios where Users have multiple Wallet Solutions, the process of selecting and activating the appropriate Wallet Unit is critical for a seamless experience.
+- **Wallet Unit Selection and Invocation**: In scenarios where Users have multiple Wallet Units, the process of selecting and activating the appropriate Wallet Unit is critical for a seamless experience.
 Clear application interface between the Wallet Unit and the browser/app are also essential.
 Current approaches relying